 Ability to communicate effectively.

 Education: Graduation from an accredited high school or possession of a high school equivalency certificate.

 Experience: One year of experience inspecting real property or three years of experience performing real property assessments-related clerical duties.

-1. Education at an accredited college or university may be substituted for the required experience at a rate of thirty credit hours for the year of experience inspecting real property.
+1. Candidates may substitute 30 credit hours of education at an accredited college or university for the one year of required experience inspecting real property.

-2. Additional experience inspecting real property or performing real property assessments-related clerical duties may be substituted on a year-for-year basis for the required education.
+2. Candidates may substitute additional experience inspecting real property or performing real property assessments-related clerical duties on a year-for-year basis for the required education.

 1. Employees in this classification may be required to have daily use of a motor vehicle while on official State business.
 Standard mileage allowance will be paid for use of a privately owned vehicle.

-2. Upon appointment, persons possessing a real estate broker or sales license or a license to sell insurance, will be required to put same in an "Inactive" status.
+2. Upon appointment to position, employees in this classification that possess a real estate broker or sales license or a license to sell insurance, will be required to put the license in an "Inactive" status.